preetyloss/CustomFortniteBotLobby/README.md

 ## 🔧 Installation and Setup
 ### ⚙️ A useful link
 A useful link for the outfit, emote, backpack and pickaxe [to find id](https://fortnite.gg/cosmetics)

 ### 1️⃣ Requirements
-Make sure you have installed [Node.js](https://nodejs.org/) and the following dependencies:
+Make sure you have installed [Node.js](https://nodejs.org/) v20.12.0 (minimum) and the following dependencies:
 ```sh
 npm install colors discord.js dotenv fnbr axios fs nconf readline
 ```